ExpoSEJS/PLDI-Artifact/README.md

 ### Constructing your own test cases

 We now detail how to construct your own test cases.
 Two more scripts are used for this:
-- `./run_script_pldi LIBRARY_NAME`: Execute a Node.js program with the new version of ExpoSE.
+- `./run_script_pldi FILE_NAME`: Execute a Node.js program with the new version of ExpoSE.
-- `./run_script_spin LIBRARY_NAME`: Execute a Node.js with the legacy version of ExpoSE.
+- `./run_script_spin FILE_NAME`: Execute a Node.js with the legacy version of ExpoSE.

 To execute a script with ExpoSE we need to first mark some variables as symbolic.
 Imagine we want to test the simple program:
 ```